Problem Solving & Crisis Intervention

 If you have experienced any form of sexual or relationship violence, there are people here to support you.
 Confidential counseling, emergency response, and medical support are available to assist you 24 hours a day.

-SLC offers learning strategies for graduate students with learning differences (dyslexia, ADHD or other learning disabilities) or suspected learner variability.
+The Stanford Learning Lab offers learning strategies for graduate students with learning differences (dyslexia, ADHD or other learning disabilities) or suspected learner variability.

-Office for Religious Life (ORL)*
+Office of Religious and Spiritual Life (ORSL)*

-ORL represents multi-faith traditions and provides individualized support regardless of one’s religious or spiritual background.
+ORSL represents multi-faith traditions and provides individualized support regardless of one’s religious or spiritual background.